Rusty Baille once said, “In the mountains, there are only two grades: You can either do it, or you can’t.”

 - There was a separate payment for those who will attempt to climb the Monolith

-- The monolith is now close for climbers, but some still pursuing it.
-For safety reasons, it’s better to abide the set rules by the DENR.
+- The monolith is now closed for climbers, but some still pursuing it.
+For safety reasons, it’s better to abide by the set rules by the DENR.
 Hikers were known for discipline anyway.

 - Overnight stay is prohibited.
 No campers are allowed.